-In this article, we are going to explain, how to make a delicious coffee using a french press.
+In this article, we will explain how to make a delicious coffee using a french press.
 Making coffee isn’t an easy job.
 You will need to be extremely careful of certain things like temperature, amount of ground coffee, and more.
 If you want to make a perfect coffee using a french press, you will need to be very specific about all the variables used in the process.

 How Does a French Press Work

-In this method, coffee grounds and water both are steeped for a certain amount of time in a beaker.
-Once the process is complete and coffee is done steeping, a metal mesh filter is used to separate the liquid coffee from the coffee grounds.
+In this method, coffee grounds and water are steeped for a certain amount of time in a beaker.
+Once the process is complete and coffee is made steeping, a metal mesh filter separates the liquid coffee from the coffee grounds.
 It’s done by pressing the bottom of the beaker with a metal mesh filter.
-Usually, the mesh allows the natural oil and fine particle to pass through so that a thick body of coffee is made.
+Usually, the mesh allows the natural oil and fine particle to pass through so that a thick body of the coffee is made.

-This process is called immersion brewing because both water and ground coffee is mixed together and steeped for an extended time.
-It’s an easy way of brewing a coffee but you need to be extra careful because too much extraction can ruin your coffee taste.
+This process is called immersion brewing because water and ground coffee are mixed together and steeped for an extended time.
+It’s an easy way of brewing a coffee.
+Still, you need to be extra careful because too much extraction can ruin your coffee taste.

 What is a French Press

-A French press is extremely simple made.
-There are no complex methods and technology involved.
-It’s completely manually controlled.
-It has a few parts which are described below.
+A French press is extremely simple made, as no complex methods and technology are involved.
+It’s entirely manually controlled.
+It has a few parts, which are described below.

 - The Lid: The lid is fixed on the top of the beaker to make sure no spills occur.
 It tightly packs the beaker.

 - The filter: French press uses a metal filter instead of using a paper filter.
-This filter allows natural oil and fine particle to pass through which makes this method so special.
-A paper filter prevents those natural oil and fine particles that why coffee from a french press is more rich and delicious as compared.
+This filter allows natural oil and fine particle to pass through, which makes this method so special.
+A paper filter prevents those natural oil and fine particles, which is why coffee from a french press is more rich and delicious.

 - The Plunger: The filter of the french press is directly connected to a rod known as a plunger.
 This rod is also passed through the top(the lid) of the french press.
 Plunger allows you to firmly press the filter onto the bottom of the beaker and lets you brew a fresh cup of coffee.